Skip to main content

 • humor

-The humor in the game is derived from the intentionally poor design of larger enemies, which appear jiggly and unfinished, resembling blobs rather than formidable foes.
-Players find amusement in the absurdity of stretched sprites and the overall pixelated messiness, contributing to a comedic experience.
+The humor in the game is derived from the intentionally poor design of larger enemies, which appear jiggly and unfinished, resembling comical "blobs."
+Players find amusement in the absurdity of these characters, such as a boss that is merely a stretched version of a common enemy, resulting in a pixelated and laughable appearance.

 • “The larger enemies are hilariously bad; they jiggle and pulsate, adding to that 'blob' look.
 The big green guys don't even look like they were actually finished, as the sprite below the head just fades to darkness.
 It looks like he's wearing a bodysuit!
 One of the bosses was just a common enemy stretched to be huge, but it ended up looking like a pixelated mess.”